wessenstam/stageworkshop/guidebook.md

 ### Acknowledgements ###

 The entire Global Technical Sales Enablement team has delivered an amazing amount of content and automation for Nutanix TechSummits and Workshops.
-Along with the Corporate SE team automation gurus, it has been a pleasure to work with all of them and this work stands on the shoulder of those giants.
+Along with the Corporate SE team automation gurus, it has been a pleasure to work with all of them.
+This work stands on the shoulders of those giants.
 Thank you!

 ### For the Impatient ###